raghavdeivachilai/Data-app/readme.md

 1) You also need to install node (version 14.15.4)

-2) You need to install Angular using npm install -g @angular/cli
+2) You need to install Angular using:
+`npm install -g @angular/cli`

 3) Clone the GitHub repo